 Below, you’ll see how Nationwide costs can vary depending on the age of the driver.
 Be aware that these estimates apply to single drivers and that teens are more likely to be listed on their parents’ insurance plans.

 Nationwide Auto Insurance Discounts

-According to Nationwide insurance reviews, most drivers qualify for at least one of the company's discount plans.
-Here are some ways for policyholders can save money:
+According to Nationwide insurance reviews, most drivers qualify for at least one of the company’s discount plans.
+Here are some ways for policyholders to save money:

 - Multi-policy: Save if you bundle two types of Nationwide insurance with your auto policy.
-Your options include identity theft insurance, renters insurance, flood insurance, or Nationwide home insurance.
+Your options include identity theft insurance, renters insurance, flood insurance, and Nationwide home insurance.

 - Usage-based policy: Join SmartRide®, the company’s usage-based program.

 - No accidents: Go accident-free for a set amount of time.